mdciao.contacts.ContactGroup

 frequency_dataframe(ctc_cutoff_Ang, switch_off_Ang=None, atom_types=False, sort_by_freq=False, **ctc_fd_kwargs)

-Output a formatted dataframe with fields “label”, “freq” and “sum”, optionally dis-aggregated by type of contact in “by_atomtypes”
+Output a formatted dataframe with fields “label”, “freq” and “sum”, optionally dis-aggregated by type of contact by atom types

 • ctc_cutoff_Ang (float) – The cutoff to use